Secure Control of Egress Traffic in Istio, part 1

 In the next posts I will show that Istio can function as an example of an egress traffic control system that satisfies all of these requirements, in particular it is transparent, DNS-aware, and Kubernetes-aware.

 I hope that you are convinced that controlling egress traffic is important for the security of your cluster.
-In the next blogs in this series I will describe the Istio way to perform secure control of egress traffic and compare it with alternative solutions such as Kubernetes Network Policies and legacy egress proxies/firewalls.
+In the part 2 of this series I describe the Istio way to perform secure control of egress traffic.
+In the part 3 of this series I compare it with alternative solutions such as Kubernetes Network Policies and legacy egress proxies/firewalls.